OldManUmby/DND.SRD.Wiki/pages/17.creatures/default.md

 ###### Actions

-***Bite***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 4 (1d4 + 2) piercing damage.
+***Bite***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 4 (1d4+2) piercing damage.

-#### Variant: Diseased Giant Rats
+>**Variant: Diseased Giant Rats**
+>

-Some giant rats carry vile diseases that they spread with their bites.
+>Some giant rats carry vile diseases that they spread with their bites.
 A diseased giant rat has a challenge rating of 1/8 (25 XP) and the following action instead of its normal bite attack.
+>

-***Bite***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 4 (1d4 + 2) piercing damage.
+>***Bite***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 4 (1d4+2) piercing damage.
 If the target is a creature, it must succeed on a DC 10 Constitution saving throw or contract a disease.
 Until the disease is cured, the target can't regain hit points except by magical means, and the target's hit point maximum decreases by 3 (1d6) every 24 hours.
 If the target's hit point maximum drops to 0 as a result of this disease, the target dies.

 ## Giant Scorpion

 *Large beast, unaligned*

 **Armor Class** 15 (natural armor)

-**Hit Points** 52 (7d10 + 14)
+**Hit Points** 52 (7d10+14)
 **Speed** 40 ft.

 | STR     | DEX     | CON     | INT    | WIS    | CHA    |